dvdmtw98/blog/blog-vault/articles/2023-05-06-nat-explained.md

 ![Public IPv4 Address Space|400](images/nat-explained/public-ip-address-space.png)

 **Special IP Addresses** are addresses that are neither public nor private.
 Each special IP address has been reserved for a specific purpose.
 Just like private IP addresses these addresses are non-routable.
+Some articles will also refer to Class D and Class E as special IP addresses as they are also reserved for a specific purpose.

 ![[special-ip-address-space.png|440]]

+There are even more special purpose IP addresses range.
+These ranges are used by ISPs and other organizations to perform various purposes.

 [Reserved IP addresses - Wikipedia](https://en.wikipedia.org/wiki/Reserved_IP_addresses)